SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The results obtained from the preliminary analysis of X/The results of the correlational analysis/The themes identified in these responses are set out in Table 1./in Figure 1.
 The results obtained from the preliminary analysis of X/The results of the correlational analysis/The themes identified in these responses are summarised in Table 1./in Figure 1.

-## Reporting Results
+## Highlighting significant data in a table or chart

-> Highlighting significant data in a table or chart
+↑ Reporting Results

 It is apparent from this table that very few ...
 This table is quite revealing in several ways.
 First, unlike the other tables ....